Counterexamples in 4-manifold topology: Counterexamples

-Via explicit handle manipulation~\citelist{\cite{akbulut-fake-gluck}\cite{akbulut-book}*{Exercise~9.3}}, this construction can be seen to be diffeomorphic to the result of a Gluck twist on an embedded $2$-sphere in $Q$, which is the third construction of $P$~\citelist{\cite{Akbulut-on-fake}*{Theorem~1}\cite{akbulut-fake-gluck}}.
+\item Since $P$ and $Q$ are not smoothly $h$-cobordant, they not smoothly $s$-cobordant, nor diffeomorphic. \item They are $\CP^2$-stably diffeomorphic and $\CP^2$-stably homeomorphic, because they are homotopy equivalent and both have vanishing Kirby-Siebenmann invariant.
+Moreover, via explicit handle manipulation~\citelist{\cite{Akbulut-on-fake}*{Theorem~1}\cite{akbulut-fake-gluck}\cite{akbulut-book}*{Exercise~9.3}}, one sees that $P$ is the result of a Gluck twist on an embedded $2$-sphere in $Q$.
+This shows that not only are $P$ and $Q$ $\CP^2$-stably diffeomorphic, but in fact $P\#\CP^2 \cong Q\# \CP^2$~\cite{Akbulut-on-fake}*{Corollary~2}. \end{itemize}

 Notably the pair $P$ and $Q$ comprise the first example where the Gluck twist operation on a 2-sphere changes the smooth structure of a $4$-manifold.
 Whether this is possible in the orientable setting remains open.
-Other examples of the operation changing the smooth structure on nonorientable $4$-manifolds are given in~\cite{torres-gluck}.
+Other examples of the operation changing the smooth structure on nonorientable $4$-manifolds are given in~\citelist{\cite{torres-gluck}\cite{KPR-gluck}*{Proposition~1.6}}.
 See also~\cite{akbulut-yasui} for a condition that implies the Gluck twist operation does not change the diffeomorphism type.

-In the above references it is also claimed that the construction of $P$ in the first paragraph of this section~\cite{Akbulut-fake-4-manifold} yields the same manifold as in the second paragraph~\citelist{\cite{Akbulut-on-fake}*{Theorem~1}\cite{akbulut-fake-gluck}}, but a proof has so far not appeared.
+As mentioned above, another manifold with similar properties as $P$ was constructed by Akbulut in~\cite{Akbulut-fake-4-manifold}.
+That manifold, which we call $P'$, also has an explicit handle decomposition~\cite{Akbulut-fake-4-manifold}*{Figure~4.6} consisting of one $0$-handle, one $1$-handle, two $2$-handles, one $3$-handle, and one $4$-handle.
+Since $P'$ is nonorientable, the $1$-handle is necessarily nonorientable.
+In other words, $P'$ is obtained by attaching two $2$-handles to $S^1\mathbin{\wt{\times}} D^3$ and then capping off with another copy of $S^1\mathbin{\wt{\times}} D^3$.
+Akbulut showed using explicit moves on the handle decompositions that

+where $P'_0:= P'\sm \Int{S^1\wt\times D^3}$ and $R$ is the Cappell-Shaneson exotic $\RP^4$ from \cref{subsection:row-6}.
+The double cover of $P'$ is the standard $(S^1 \times S^3) \# \bighash{2} S^2\times S^2$, as shown in~\cite{torres-gluck}*{Proposition~9}, using the fact that the double cover of $R$ is diffeomorphic to $S^4$~\cite{gompf-killing}.
+Akbulut's construction from~\cite{Akbulut-fake-4-manifold} can be modified to use other Cappell-Shaneson $\RP^4$s, some of which are not known to have standard double covers.
+Akbulut showed that $P'$ is homotopy equivalent to $Q$.
+As with~$P$, the classification result of Wang~\cite{Wang-nonorientable} shows that~$P'$ is homeomorphic to~$Q$.
+Akbulut used explicit moves on the handle decompositions to show that~$P'$ is not diffeomorphic to $Q$, reducing the problem to the fact that the Cappell-Shaneson exotic $\RP^4$ from \cref{subsection:row-6} is not diffeomorphic to $\RP^4$.
+In has been claimed~\citelist{\cite{Akbulut-on-fake}*{Theorem~1}\cite{akbulut-fake-gluck}} that $P$ and $P'$ are diffeomorphic, but a proof has so far not appeared.